8 Easy Winter Outdoor Education Activities

 Winter Outdoor Education Activities – Snow Forts

-I always try to have a building activity because I have a few students who always gravitate towards these centres and will stay here for the whole period.
+I always try to have a building activity because I have a few students who always gravitate towards these centers and will stay here for the whole period.
 Plus I always love to see what they come up with!

 I put out wooden sticks, fabric sheets and large plastic clothes pins.
 These fabrics are amazing for outdoor education and I use them year round.